 - Boston ferns

 - English ivy

 - Aloe vera

 - Snake plants

-Not only do these houseplants create healthier air, they can bring the outdoors inside and beautify your space.
-Try EarthKind® Air Fresheners in areas where plants can’t survive.
-They filter the air naturally using plants and minerals.
+Not only do these houseplants create healthier air, but they can also bring the outdoors inside and beautify your space.